Asteria: Other myths

 Asteria and Phoebe on the Pergamon Altar, Berlin.

 A different version was added by the fifth-century poet Nonnus who recounted that, after Asteria was pursued by Zeus but turned herself into a quail and leapt into the sea, Poseidon instead took up the chase.
 In the madness of his passion, he hunted the chaste goddess to and fro in the sea, riding restless before the changing wind and thus she transformed herself into the desert island of Delos with the help of her nephew Apollo who rooted her in the waves immovable.
 The narrative with Poseidon only appears in Nonnus's work, and was likely invented by him.

 Asteria evidently joined the other gods during the Gigantomachy, as evidenced in the Gigantomachy frieze on the Pergamon Altar, where Asteria is seen fighting against the Giants next to her mother Phoebe.

-In a rare and non-standard account, Asteria was made the mother of Heracles by Zeus, to whom the Phoenicians sacrificed quails because when he went into Libya and was killed by Typhon, Iolaus brought a quail to him, and having put it close to him, he smelt it and came to life again.
+In a rare and non-standard account recorded by Athenaeus, Asteria was made the mother of Heracles by Zeus.
+In this account, Heracles is slain by Typhon but then brought back to life with the help of a quail.

+References and allusions

+When Athena competed with the Lydian maiden Arachne over who was the most talented seamstress, the girl wove a fine but contemptuous tapestry depicting the male gods tricking the mortal women they were interested in by changing their forms, including Asteria struggling to escape Zeus in the form of an eagle.

+The story of wandering Delos being fixed to the ocean floor is humorously parodied by Lucian in his satiric dialogues, in which Poseidon undertakes the task to fix Delos by telling it to stop at the request of Zeus (via his messenger Iris) so Leto can give birth.